 Employers must compile and keep detailed paperwork regarding their employees for the purpose of obtaining employment visas, contributing to the Occupational Hazards Branch of the General Organisation for Social Insurance, and so forth.
+Article 16 of the 2016 IRs requires employers to draft, adopt and implement an internal Saudisation plan.
+The plan must include, for example, a description of each job position in the company describing its tasks and duties, a time frame for replacing non-Saudi employees with Saudi employees, and providing training to Saudi Arabian employees.
+Employers must also maintain a record of Saudi employees who have replaced non-Saudi employees.
 However, there is no central database or register in which companies must participate or contribute employee information.